omgnetwork/omg-samples/omg-js/app/03-deposit-erc20/README.md

 5. Open your browser at [http://localhost:3000](http://localhost:3000).

-6. Select `02 - Make a Deposit ETH` sample on the left side, observe the logs on the right.
+6. Select `03 - Make an ERC20 Deposit` sample on the left side, observe the logs on the right.

 ![img](../assets/images/03.png)